Trump, US trade negotiators talk strategy as China tariffs loom

 Continue Reading Below

 The U.S. is scheduled to impose 15 percent duties on $160 billion of Chinese consumer products such as smartphones, laptops, other electronics and clothes.
-The U.S. trade team has given no indication they plan to postpone the duties, despite speculation to the contrary amid ongoing talks with Beijing.
-Team members have insisted the levies are set to hit at 12:01 a.m.
+The American trade team has given no indication they plan to postpone the levies, despite speculation to the contrary amid ongoing talks with Beijing.
+Team members have insisted the tariffs are set to hit at 12:01 a.m.
 ET on Dec.
 15.

 HISTORIC USMCA DEAL IS MUCH BETTER THAN NAFTA: PELOSI

 Meeting with Trump will be U.S. Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin and White House advisers Larry Kudlow and Peter Navarro, according to Reuters.

-Members of the trade team are expected to give differing views on what to do about the tariffs.
+They're expected to give differing views on what to do about the tariffs, which would escalate a trade war that business leaders are eager to end.
+After the levies were announced, Beijing threatened to respond by adding tariffs of 5 percent and 10 percent on $75 billion of U.S. products.

-Beijing, meanwhile, has taken a number of steps to show good faith ahead of the planned trade-war escalation, including waiving its tariffs on U.S. soybeans and pork and ramping up purchases of the former.
+Still, Chinese President Xi Jinping has taken a number of steps to show good faith as negotiations on a broad trade agreement progress, including waiving its tariffs on U.S. soybeans and pork and ramping up purchases of the former.

-While China has insisted that the U.S. roll back previously-imposed tariffs on billions of dollars in goods, Trump has said that's not something he's interested in doing.
-Still, there are signs that the two economic superpowers are moving closer to a partial trade deal.
+While China has insisted that the U.S. roll back previously-imposed duties on billions of dollars in goods, Trump has said that's not something he's interested in doing.

+There are signs that the two economic superpowers are moving closer to a partial trade deal, however.
 Sen. Chuck Grassley, R-Iowa, told FOX Business’ Maria Bartiromo on Wednesday that he doesn’t think the tariffs will hit Chinese goods on Sunday.

 CLICK HERE TO READ MORE ON FOX BUSINESS